LibraryOfCongress/concordia/docs/for-developers.md

 This can be done with the command:

     $ pipenv install <package>

+If the dependency you are installing is only of use for developers, mark it as such using `--dev` so it will not be deployed to servers — for example:

+    $ pipenv install --dev django-debug-toolbar

 If you manually add package names to Pipfile, then you need to update the Pipfile.lock file: